 Individual nutrition requirements will be determined by training load, specific athlete needs, training goals, body composition goals, health and adjustment for growth in younger athletes.
 Overall, training nutrition should focus on a combination of lean proteins for muscle repair and recovery with nutrient dense carbohydrate (appropriately timed for fuel).
 In addition, fruit, vegetables, nuts, seeds and wholegrains provide important vitamins and minerals, along with some healthy fats.

-Staying hydrated is important for playing tennis as the intensity of matches, as well as hot weather conditions can lead to high sweat rates (and fluid loss).
+Staying hydrated is important for playing tennis as the intensity of matches, as well as hot weather conditions can lead to high sweat rates including water and electrolyte losses.
 Adding further challenge, the timing of matches can be unpredictable making it more important to constantly focus on good hydration strategies.

-Since dehydration can impair performance, skill and decision making sipping on fluids (particularly water) regularly and aiming for a pale yellow urine is a good starting point.
+Since dehydration can impair performance including skill and decision making, sipping on fluids (particularly water) regularly and aiming for pale yellow urine is a good starting point.

-It’s important to matches well-fuelled and hydrated.
+It’s important to begin matches well-fueled and hydrated.
 The timing of matches can be unpredictable which can be a challenge for knowing when to eat a pre-match meal.
-In general having a pre-match meal ~3 to 4 hours before the start of the match then topping up with small snacks if needed is a good approach.
+In general having a pre-match meal ~3 to 4 hours before the start of the match, then topping up with small snacks if needed is a good approach.
 The pre-match meal should contain some carbohydrate for fuel as well as some fluids for hydration.
 Some suitable ideas include:

-- Wrap or sandwich with ham and salad
+- Wrap or sandwich with meat/fish/egg and salad

 - Bircher muesli or porridge with fruit